All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Could the appetite suppression make my fatigue worse?

-It is possible, especially in the short term.
+It's possible, especially in the short term.
 Reduced caloric intake can temporarily worsen fatigue in ME/CFS patients.
-However, careful nutritional planning and slow dose escalation can help mitigate this risk while allowing the metabolic and anti-inflammatory benefits to develop.
+But careful nutritional planning and slow dose escalation can help mitigate this risk while allowing the metabolic and anti-inflammatory benefits to develop.

 How soon could I expect to notice changes?